Mofeed-Chaar/Improving-bouning-box-in-Carla-simulator/README.md

 In this readme file, we will explain the first work (Improving bounding box in Carla simulator) besides the explanation of the second work.</br>
 ## citation

-If you use this dataset or our implementation in your research, please cite this publication:</br>
+If you use this dataset or our implementation in this project, please cite this publication:</br>
 ```
 @conference{vehits24,
 author={Mohamad Chaar. and Jamal Raiyn. and Galia Weidl.},